Allan-Cao/pygrid/README.md

 - [x] Rate limited access to GRID GraphQL endpoints
 - [x] Simple client class to access commonly used queries.
 - [x] Automatic pagination for queries that require multiple API calls
+- [x] Minimal external dependencies; only httpx, orjson for the client and ariadne-codegen for GraphQL API code generation.
 - [ ] Release my scripts that parse returned data files ideally in a database agnositic format.
 As I don't expect this library to become that popular, my main focus will be on compatability with my own [ATG](https://github.com/Allan-Cao/ATG) database format.
 - [ ] Complete unit testing coverage of all parsing functions.